ssddanbrown/Open-Source-Confusion-Cases/readme.md

 ### Runa Capital - Awesome OSS Alternatives

-[Runa Capital](https://runacap.com/), a VC firm, [maintain a list](https://github.com/RunaCapital/awesome-oss-alternatives) of "Awesome open-source alternatives to SaaS".
+[Runa Capital](https://runacap.com/), a VC firm, [maintains a list](https://github.com/RunaCapital/awesome-oss-alternatives) of "Awesome open-source alternatives to SaaS".
 When looking further, this is specifically a list of start-up companies to a specific criteria that likely works to their investment focus.

 This list contains a mix of many non-Open-Source products/companies.
 I [raised this in a GitHub issue](https://github.com/RunaCapital/awesome-oss-alternatives/issues/143) but as of writing there's been little intent to update the list.
 The fact that some of the projects/companies, in question, are also investments of Runa Capital may be a point of hesitation.